-The Police Department's role in human services is to work with and support other agencies such as DSS and CSB in the areas of mental health, domestic violence, wł
+The Police Department's role in human services is to work with and support other agencies such as DSS and CSB in the areas of mental health, domestic violence, child abuse and drug abuse.
+This is accomplished by various programs the Police Department is involved maintenance programs which target inoperable/ abandoned vehicles, litter and graffiti and public/private partnerships in dealing with major crime.

-Police Department Major Issues
+Police Department Budget Adjustments

-II.
-Major Issues
+Major Issues II.

-A. One-Time Reductions - A total of \$1,599,174 was removed from the FY 07 Police base budget for one-time, non-rec This includes the fo For further explanation of seat management, refer to the Office of Information Technology, Base Budget Major Issues.
+A. One-Time Reductions - A total of \$1,128,031 was removed from the FY 08 Police base budget for ased in FY 08.